 The numbers indicate the chemical compound present in the paint.

-If the paint is a mixture of pigments, then more than one color index name will be listed.
+If the paint is a mixture of pigments, more than one color index name will be listed.

 Paint Binder